SAT / ACT Prep Online Guides and Tips

 body_travel_luggage

-This prompt is asking you to discuss experiences you've had that involved traveling, living, and/or working in a specific community (either your own or another) and what kind of effect that experience has had on you.
+This prompt is asking you to discuss experiences you've had that involved traveling, living, learning, and/or working in some capacity outside of the formal classroom.
+Most importantly, you’ll need to explain what kind of effect that experience has had on you.

 Here are examples of experiences you could talk about for this essay: